-Pathways are merely helpful guidelines for students to navigate our program, and help with achieving career and educational goals.
+Pathways are intended to provide helpful guidance for students navigating our program, including achieving career and educational goals.
 The listed courses are not required or mandated.

 What if I Can’t Find a Pathway for my Area of Interest?

-Pathways are often focused on more easily-defined career settings, but there are many other ways to use the MSIS degree that may not covered by a Pathway.
-The online limit to your career opportunities with an MSIS degree is your own imagination, and we encourage our students to consult with their faculty advisors.
+Pathways are typically focused on more easily-defined career settings, but there are many other ways to use the MSIS degree that may not covered by a Pathway.
+We encourage students to consult with their faculty advisors.

 Do I Still Have to Speak with my Advisor, or Can I Just Follow a Pathway?

-Pathways are not substitutes for advising sessions.
-Faculty advisors are always the definitive source for information about which courses are the best choices for your career preparation.
+Pathways do not substitute for advising.
+Faculty advisors are always the definitive source for information about which courses and experiences offer the best preparation for your career interests.

 Will the List of Pathways Change?
 How about the Pathways Themselves?

-Pathways are dynamic lists that will be continually created and updated by faculty over time, to reflect changes in course offerings, and emergent areas of interest.
-The list of currently available Pathways is far from exhaustive, and does not reflect the full range of areas of specialization addressed by the SIS curriculum.
+Pathways are dynamic lists that will be continually created and updated by faculty to reflect changes in SIS course offerings and emergent areas of interest in the field.
+The list of currently available Pathways does not reflect the full range of areas of specialization addressed by the SIS curriculum.

 I am on the School Librarianship Track.
 How do I use the Pathways?

-Students interested in school librarianship/school media specialist careers should visit this part of the SIS webpage to access information about course planning documents: http://www.sis.utk.edu/programs/licensure .
+Students interested in school librarianship/school media specialist careers should visit our certificate and licensure page to learn more.
 This area of interest does not use a Pathway because its curriculum is mandated by the state as part of K-12 teaching licensure.